 LMI isn't to be confused with mortgage protection insurance which is something you as the borrower can take out to protect yourself.
 Mortgage protection insurance will help cover the cost of your mortgage repayments if you are unable to pay them due to illness, disability, unemployment or death.

-A mortgage repayment calculator is a tool that will help you to work out how much your home loan repayments will be.
-All you need to do is input information about your proposed home loan, and it will give you the repayment cost.
+A mortgage repayment calculator is a tool that will help you work out how much your home loan repayments will be.
+All you need to do is input information about your proposed home loan, and it will give you the repayment amount.

 Every mortgage repayment calculator is different, but most will ask for: